LPYWendi/pythonworkshop/lesson2/Lesson2.md

 ### Assignment 1

-Write a Python script to prompt user to enter the raidus of a sphere and compute the volume.
+Write a Python script to prompt user to enter the radius of a sphere and compute the surface area and volume.

 Test Data:
 Radius of sphere : 0.75